Kaensak Sor.Ploenjit: Retirement and later years

-After losing to Baiphet Loogjaomaesaiwaree, one of Superbon Banchamek's predecessors, Kaensak decided to retire from Muay Thai competition within Thailand in 1997.
+After losing to Baiphet Lookjaomaesaiware, one of Superbon Banchamek's predecessors, Kaensak decided to retire from Muay Thai competition within Thailand in 1997.
 Just 6 days after his final Muay Thai fight within Bangkok, Kaensak had his first professional boxing match and won by KO.
 He would have a second boxing match in the next year and lost by points.
 In 2000, Kaensak moved to the United States where he became a Muay Thai instructor and judge.
 He came out of retirement multiple times by fighting at a higher weight class against foreign champions Fabio Pinca and Tetsuya Yamato.
 He taught at AMA Fight Club in New Jersey, and now teaches at his own gym called the Kaensak Muaythai Gym which opened in 2020.

 Kaensak cited Poot Lorlek, Vicharnnoi Porntawee, Dieselnoi Chor.Thanasukarn, Samart Payakaroon, and Chamuekpet Hapalang as his top 5 greatest Muay Thai fighters.